Fathmat/Event-Sensitivity-Score/README.md

 ## Next Steps

 This analysis validates that **text classification can surface financially meaningful signals**.
-I’m currently extending this into:

-- **Portfolio-level and strategy-based backtesting**, using event categories to guide risk-aware trades
+I’m currently extending this into **Portfolio-level and strategy-based backtesting**, using event categories to guide risk-aware trades
-- **Forecasting next events** from sequences of SEC filings (sequence modeling)
-- Exploring **sentiment and filing tone** to layer onto event types